Questionable-Minecraft-Stuff/LegacyMappings/CONTRIBUTING.md

 6. Then re-open enigma and import the **intermediary** jar and the **mapped** mappings
 7. Start making mappings!

-**Note: Using MCP names is strictly forbidden!
-I like to have a clean environment and I don't want this project to get tainted by legal poison.
-Seriously, it's not very hard to get this repository taken down if MCP names are used.**
+**Note: Using names from MCP or Mojang mappings is strictly forbidden!
+I like to have a clean environment and I don't want this project to get tainted by legal poison.**

+### Naming Conventions
+1. Static fields and Enum constants must be in `UPPERCASE`
+2. Non static fields must be in `camelCase` with the first letter in lowercase
+3. Class names must always be in `CamelCase`
+4. Abstract classes should have the `Abstract` prefix
+5. Interfaces should be suffixed with `Provider` or `Access`
+6. Classes having a single, obvious purpose should be suffixed with what they are.
+E.g.: `CreeperEntity`, `CreeperModel`, `CreeperRenderer`